 The Department of Nursing has an established chapter, Mu Beta Chapter of Sigma Theta Tau International Honor Society of Nursing.
 The chapter is active on a local, regional, and international level.
 Select students with superior academic achievement and leadership potential are invited to the membership during their nursing studies.

-Students in the Department have the opportunity to become involved with the department's chapter of the National Student Nurses Association.
+Students in the Department have the opportunity to become involved with the department's chapter of the National Student Nurses Association and the National Association for Hispanic Nurses.
 Students are encouraged to join this organization during their pre-nursing studies in order to increase their awareness of nursing and broader health care issues.